Roseland Parc offered me independence and freedom.Copy link

-Pat likes the independent living element to Roseland Parc.
-She walks dogs for neighbours; enjoys reading from the library and is keen on crosswords and watching television.
+Pat likes the independent living element at Roseland Parc.
+She walks the dogs for her neighbours; enjoys reading in the library and is keen on crosswords and watching television.

-She grew up in Blackpool and when Marks and Spencer re-located their national headquarters there to avoid the wartime blitz in London, she followed her family members to working for the retail giant.
-She eventually moved back to London with M and S after the war.
+She grew up in Blackpool and when Marks and Spencer re-located their national headquarters there to avoid the wartime blitz in London, she followed other family to and also started working for the retail giant.
+She eventually moved back to London with M&S after the war.

 Having married and divorced and with no children, Pat retired at the age of 54 and moved to Fowey to follow her love of the sea where she lived until her latest move to Roseland Parc.

-“The other lovely thing about living at Roseland Parc is that I can lock up my home and go on cruises knowing that the place is being looked after by the lovely team here,” she added.
+“The other lovely thing about living at Roseland Parc is that I can lock up my home and go on cruises knowing that the place is being looked after by the lovely team here,”.